Ahead of its IPO, Postmates starts offering no-strings perks for couriers

 Why help its contractors find other work?
 Postmates makes no pretense that its 350,000 gig workers are making a living off the service: 93% of couriers work just 3-5 hours a week on the platform—as a source of extra income.

-And couriers don’t have to work a minute to access that training, nor seven new online courses through provider EDX, including cybersecurity and English for non-native speakers.
+And couriers don’t have to work a minute to access that training, nor seven new online courses through provider edX, including cybersecurity and English for nonnative speakers.
 (Although couriers have to apply and be accepted to the pilot.)
-Uber also offers online classes, but only to Uber Pro drivers who meet requirements that include completing 3,000 rides, keeping at least a 4.85 star rating, and accepting at least 85% of ride offers.
+Uber also offers online classes, but only to Uber Pro drivers who meet requirements that include completing 3,000 rides, keeping at least a 4.85-star rating, and accepting at least 85% of ride offers.
 Postmates education freebies may not last, though.
 The company told me that it’s “testing” the offerings, and restrictions could come in the future.

 (In June, meanwhile, Lyft added free English language training to a Driver Services package that it introduced in March.)